nmacedo/MSV/Algorithms/RingLeader/README.md

 ### Development history
 * The original model is used as a running example in the  _Software Abstractions: Logic, Language, and Analysis_ book by D. Jackson, and is distributed with the Alloy Analyzer.
 * The Alloy/Electrum models are a variation of the original, and have been used in the benchmarks of the FSE'16 *[Lightweight specification and analysis of dynamic systems with rich configurations](http://nmacedo.github.io/pubs.html#fse16)* paper.
+* The TLA+ and SMV models are also inspired by the the original Alloy model.
 * Alloy models have been developed and analyzed under the *Alloy Analyzer 4.2_2015-02-22*.
 * Electrum models have been developed and analyzed under the *Electrum Analyzer 0.1*., and subsequently tested for support under version *1.2*.
+* TLA+ models have been developed and analyzed under _TLC 2.07_ (and _TLA Toolbox 1.5.1_).

 ---